 But while such investigations need to be conducted and questions raised by the opposition need to be answered, we should also ask a prior question: can Cambridge Analytica deliver on its claims?

 This is not to say that Cambridge Analytica doesn’t present a threat to democracy, or that it should not be ashamed of itself or face investigation.
 But it is to say that its impact in Africa has been over-hyped because it serves a variety of interests to do so.

 In Nigeria, the company was brought in to save President Jonathan by wealthy supporters desperate for him to stay in power.
 It failed.
 In the 2015 elections, Jonathan became the first ever Nigerian leader to lose at the ballot box.
 In fact he didn’t only lose.
 He was soundly beaten by an opposition party competing with one hand tied behind its back in a political system that conferred massive advantages of incumbency.

 There are also reasons to think that the company’s impact has been overstated in Kenya.
 It is true that Kenyatta was eventually declared the winner of the election – though the first contest was nullified by the Supreme Court for procedural irregularities and the opposition did not take part in the re-run – but there is little evidence that Cambridge Analytica’s much vaunted ability to manipulate “big data” was the reason for this.

-Most Kenyans are not on Facebook, so there is no reason to think messages circulated in this way would swing the wider electorate.
 Take the question of targeted social media campaigns.
 It is true that material was circulated attacking Odinga as a dangerous and irresponsible leader.
 Cambridge Analytica may have advised the government to adopt this strategy – although we know that some of the worst videos were actually made by another company Harris Media.